Pie115/Soundwave/README.md

 ## Sound Wave

-Have you ever felt dissapointed with your music reccomendations.
-Do you feel that they just reccomend you whatever is popular with your demographic?
+Have you ever felt disapointed with your music recommendations.
+Do you feel that they just recommend you whatever is popular with your demographic?

 Well no more.
 Introducing sound wave, a deep neural clustering strategy designed to give you music which matches your tastes in musical structure in style.